quickgrid/Setup-Guide/README.md

 # Setup-Guide

-A build and setup guide for various libraries such as Dlib, OpenCV, NCNN etc for Windows C++, Python and Android C++, Java etc.
+A build and setup guide for various libraries, tools, cloud usage etc.

 ## Tools Required